Tips for choosing a primary care provider

 How do I find an in-network primary care provider?

-Your health plan has a list of providers, along with their specialties, addresses, and a notation of whether they are currently accepting new patients.
+All health insurance plans maintain a list of in-network providers, along with their specialties, addresses, and whether or not they are currently accepting new patients.
 If you’ve signed up for health insurance through HealthSherpa, you can find these tools in your Consumer Dashboard.
-If you didn’t sign up through HealthSherpa, the easiest way to locate this list is on your health plan’s website.
-From there you should be able to locate a link that will bring you to a list of providers.
-You can also phone your health plan and simply ask for the names and contact information of the practitioners located near you.
-Once you find an in-network primary care provider, the last step is to contact the practitioner’s office to confirm all online details are up to date and that they are accepting new patients.
+If you signed up for health insurance another way, the easiest way to locate this list is on your plan’s website.
+From there, you should be able to locate a link that will bring you to a list of providers.
+If you have trouble finding this information online, you can also call your health insurance’s customer service number.
+Then, you can check to see if various providers are in-network.
+You can also ask for the names and phone numbers for in-network providers that are located close to you.